-Note 41:
+Note 44:

-Management has assessed the impact of the pandemic COVID-19 on the Company's business operation and the overall economic environment based on the available relevant internal and external sources of information and its impact on the financial position of the Company including the carrying amount of financial and non financial assets based on which the Company expects that the carrying amount of these assets will be recovered.
-The management has exercised due care in concluding on significant judgements and estimates, but given the uncertainties associated with the nature and duration of the pandemic, the impact may be different from those estimated.
-The Company will continue to monitor any changes to the future economic environment emerging out of the pandemic and will recognise the impact, if any, prospectively in future periods.
+Management has assessed the impact of the pandemic COVID 19 on the Company's business operations and the overall economic environment based on the available, relevant, internal and external sources of information and its impact on the financial position of the Company.
+The management has excercised due care in concluding on significant judgements and estimates, but given the uncertainities associated with the nature, recurrence and duration of the pandemic, the impact may be different from those estimated.
+The company will continue to monitor any changes to the future economic environment emerging out of the pandemic and will recognise the impact, if any, prospectively in future periods.